Optional configurations for simulations

 Time window

-You can configure ramp-up and ramp-down time windows to be excluded from computed assertions.
-This is typically useful when you know that at the beginning of your test run you expect higher response times than when your system is warm (JIT compiler has kicked in, autoscaling has done its work, caches are filled, etc.) and don’t want them the warm-up time to cause your assertions to fail.
+You can configure ramp-up and ramp-down time windows to be excluded from SLOs and assertions computation.
+This is typically useful when you know that at the beginning of your test run you expect higher response times than when your system is warm (JIT compiler has kicked in, autoscaling has done its work, caches are filled, etc.) and don’t want the warm-up time to cause your SLOs or assertions to fail.

 • Ramp Up: the number of seconds you want to exclude at the beginning of the run.